parryc/thevoid/templates/midwestmarbling/index.md

 - February: [click here](https://www.signupgenius.com/go/10C0948AEAF29A5F9C25-homewood1)
 - March: [click here](https://www.signupgenius.com/go/10C0948AEAF29A5F9C25-homewood2)

+### Dates

+- January 14th & 15th
+- February 11th & 12th
+- March 11th & 12th
+- April 8th & 9th
+- May 13th & 14th
+- June 10th & 11th
+- July 8th & 9th
+- August 12th & 13th
+- September 9th & 10th
+- October 7th & 8th
+- November 11th & 12th
+- December 9th & 10th

 ## Information on Marbling at Homewood Studios

-Happy New Year Midwest Marblers!

 As many you know, we have found space to marble in 2023 at Homewood Studios in Minneapolis.
 I hope you're excited as I am – a new year means new possibilities and what better place to explore those new possibilities than with some like-minded individuals and a tray filled with carrageenan!